manningc13/barfinder/README.md

   - Path finding
 - Use card on phone and use phone to pay at eligible location

-this is a test
+# this is a test
-this is a better test
+# this is a better test
+# this is the best test